 Pupils regularly plan and lead worship on a voluntary basis.
-They work with their class teacher during lunchtime to develop their own understanding of worship and to design a worship to support the spiritual development of their peers.
+These are called 'The Mountain Climbers'.
+They work with the clergy to develop their own understanding of worship and to design a worship to support the spiritual development of their peers.
+This can be on a particular theme e.g. Harvest.